What Are Possessive Nouns?

 In shopping malls, women

-Possessive nouns are used in many different contexts in the English language.
-Let us examine some of its common uses below:
+Possessive nouns have a wide range of uses in the English language.
+Let us examine some of their uses:

 - To Show Possession and Belonging